MitchTalmadge/MitchTalmadge/_posts/2025-04-08-lutron-caseta-pico-teardown.md

 Of course if you wanted to make it work with the Lutron system, you'd have to reverse engineer their protocol.
 I wouldn't be surprised if that info is already on the web.

 Anyway, that's a look inside the remote.
 I'm putting it back together now 🙂 It's going on the wall of my stairwell.
+If you're interested in seeing more Lutron teardowns, [I found this article on All About Circuits](https://www.allaboutcircuits.com/news/teardown-tuesday-lutron-caseta-wireless-remote/) by Mark Hughes from 2016 that is pretty neat.
+There's a clearer picture of the loop antenna on the Pico, too.